 Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

-Bottom line up front.
-I built and now open-sourced a self-hosted news dashboard that aggregates political news from RSS or FreshRSS, summarizes each article with a configurable LLM, generates a 24-hour thematic digest, and sits alongside live X/Twitter posts (with per-account AI summaries) via a self-hosted Nitter.
-Repository: github.com/RobertDWhite/politics-dashboard.
-License: MIT.
-Multi-arch images at ghcr.io/robertdwhite/politics-{api,ui}.
-The image I run in production is the same image GitHub Actions builds from main.
+I built and open-sourced a self-hosted news dashboard that aggregates political news from RSS or FreshRSS, summarizes individual articles with a configurable large language model (LLM), generates a 24-hour thematic digest, and presents X posts with per-account summaries through a self-hosted Nitter instance.
+The repository is github.com/RobertDWhite/politics-dashboard; it is MIT-licensed, and multi-architecture images are available at ghcr.io/robertdwhite/politics-{api,ui}.
+The production image is the same image GitHub Actions builds from main.

 This post documents the architecture, the configuration model, my own deployment, and the engineering issues encountered while generalizing the project for OSS release.